dermatologist/kedro-multimodal/README.md

 * [kedro-tf-image](https://github.com/dermatologist/kedro-tf-image)
 * [kedro-tf-text](https://github.com/dermatologist/kedro-tf-text)
 * [kedro-tf-utils](https://github.com/dermatologist/kedro-tf-utils)

+## Features
+* Use any number/combination of data type.
+* Export trained fusion model for TF serving with an additional signatureDef for receiving image as b64 string.
+Use SERVING: path/to/save/model in [parameters](conf/base/parameters/train.yml).
+Also see [serving.py](serving.py) (example serving REST client) and [serving.sh](serving.sh) (start TF serving docker container with the model)

 ## You can visualize pipelines using [kedro-viz](https://github.com/kedro-org/kedro-viz).
 See the default pipeline below.
 * Please note that you can build any multi-modal architecture!